Virginia Attorney General Mark Herring’s stiffest election challenge may come from his own party

 Del.
-Jerrauld C. “Jay” Jones (D-Norfolk), a Black man who is nearly three decades younger than Herring, argues he would be a stronger voice for the rising, more diverse Democratic coalition and more proactive on the issues they care about most, such as combating excessive force and racial profiling by police.
+Jerrauld C. “Jay” Jones (D-Norfolk), who is nearly three decades younger than Herring, argues he would be a stronger voice for the rising, more diverse Democratic coalition and more proactive on the issues they care about most, such as combating excessive force and racial profiling by police.

 He also offers voters a chance to make history: Jones, 32, would be the state’s first African American attorney general if elected.